BonewheelMaster/Casio-Infinisweeper/README.md

 Due to this program not using any Casio-specific modules, it can be run on desktop PCs.
 Keep in mind that the Casio calculators use MicroPython instead of CPython.
+The only modules available on the calculator are Random, Math, and CasioPlot.

 ## Default Controls